Zondax/fevm-solidity-precompiles/docs/fevm-precompile/fevm-precompile.md

 ### Milestone 1: CBOR Serialization on Solidity

-The first goal, which we have defined as Milestone 1 consisted of a feasibility analysis to evaluate if it is worth it to serialise and deserialize data in solidity in terms of gas usage.
+The first goal consisted of a feasibility analysis to evaluate if it is worth it to serialise and deserialize data in solidity.

 ### Milestone 2: CBOR Serialization on Precompiles

-We analysis a different approach which consisted in using precompiled contracts to serialize and deserialize data in solidity.
+In this case, we analyse a different approach which consisted in using precompiled contracts to serialize and deserialize data in solidity.